 Hope Osborn is a sophomore psychology student from Milbank.
 She has included tips that she has learned from her recent college search.

 Choosing where to go to college is a life-changing decision.
 It is often scary, stressful, and overwhelming.
 After all, there are over 5,300 colleges and universities in America alone.
 How does one narrow it down and find the best place for themselves?
 Here are some things to remember as you set out looking for your dream school.

 You are going to college to learn, after all!
 If you have an idea of what you want to study, take a look at the school’s program.
 Is it accredited?
 How does their program compare to those of others?
-Take a look at the professors or try to find a student in that program and talk to them about their experience.
-If you are undecided, take a look at their general studies programs or if the school has a good number of majors.
+Ask your Admissions office if you can set up time to visit with professors or students from the program.
+If you are undecided, take a look at their exploratory studies programs or if the school has a good number of majors.

 Career Opportunity and Development